 Learning to paint with acrylics is an ongoing process.
 Mastering new acrylic painting techniques opens the door to a varied portfolio of artwork.

-Acrylic Painting Techniques
+Basic Acrylic Painting Techniques

 Dry Brushing

-Dry brushing is done like it saysβ¦with a dry brush.
+Dry brushing is done like it says…with a dry brush.
 That means using straight paint with no water.
 It is used for highlighting or adding a hint of color to something.

-Add a small amount of paint to your completely dry brush.
-Lightly sweep or dab it over already dried paint to add highlights or texture to things like tree trunks to give the illusion of snow or light.
+Lightly sweep or dab it over already-dried paint to add highlights or texture to things like tree trunks to give the illusion of snow or light.

 Washing or Glazing